 We recognize and value the important role of public schools in preparing students for participation in our democracy and have begun a partnership to support civic education in California.
-It is therefore with great pleasure that we invite you to apply for the new Civic Learning Award for public high schools.
+It is therefore with great pleasure that we invite you to apply for the 2013-14 Civic Learning Award for public high schools.
 The awards are designed to both celebrate successful efforts to engage students in civic learning and to identify successful models that can be replicated in other schools.

-If you have questions, please contact Mr. Craig Cheslog, California Department of Education, by phone at 916-319-0554 or by e-mail at email@example.com, or Deborah Genzer, Administrative Office of the Courts, by phone at 415-865-8755 or by e-mail at firstname.lastname@example.org.
+If you have questions, please contact Craig Cheslog, California Department of Education, by phone at 916-319-0554 or by e-mail at email@example.com, or Deborah Genzer, Administrative Office of the Courts, by phone at 415-865-8755 or by e-mail at firstname.lastname@example.org.